ni/semi-test-library-dotnet/docs/UserGuide/CustomInstrumentSupport.md

 ## Implementation Requirements

-In order to use a Custom Instrument within your test program, you must develop a basic implementation within your test program using the provided interfaces and classes.
+To use a custom instrument within your test program, you must first develop the necessary code implementations using the provided interfaces and classes.

 - `ICustomInstrument`
 - `ICustomInstrumentFactory`